Fidelia Bridges

 Fidelia Bridges (May 19, 1834 – May 14, 1923) was an American artist of the late 19th century.
 She was known for delicately detailed paintings that captured flowers, plants, and birds in their natural settings.
 Although she began as an oil painter, she later gained a reputation as an expert in watercolor painting.
 She was the only woman among a group of seven artists in the early years of the American Watercolor Society.
-Some of her work was published as illustrations in books and magazines and on greeting cards.
+Her watercolor paintings of nature scenes were displayed in homes across the country, published as illustrations in books and magazines and on greeting cards.
+Bridges created a successful business from what was usually a hobby.

 Early life

-Fidelia Bridges was born in Salem, Massachusetts, to Henry Gardiner Bridges (1789-1849), a sea captain, and Eliza (Chadwick) Bridges (1791-1850).
-She was orphaned at the age of fifteen when her mother and father died within months of each other.
-In 1849, Henry Bridges fell ill and was taken to Portuguese Macau, where he died in December.
-Eliza died in March 1850, just three hours before the news of her husband's death arrived in Salem.
+Fidelia Bridges was born in Salem, Massachusetts, to Henry Gardiner Bridges (1789-1849), a sea captain, and Eliza (Chadwick) Bridges.
+(1791-1850).
+She was orphaned at the age of fifteen when her mother and father died within months of each other, in 1849, Henry Bridges fell ill and was taken to Portuguese Macau, where he died in December, while Eliza died in March 1850, just three hours before the news of her husband's death arrived in Salem.

 The couple left four children, Eliza, Elizabeth, Fidelia, and Henry.
-They were living at 100 Essex Street, now known as the Fidelia Bridges Guest House, but moved to a more affordable home on the same street after their parents' death.
-Fidelia's older sister Eliza was a schoolteacher and became the guardian of her younger siblings.
+They then lived at 100 Essex Street, now known as the Fidelia Bridges Guest House, but moved to a more affordable home on the same street after their parents' death.
+Fidelia's older sister, Eliza, was a school teacher and became the guardian of her younger siblings.

-Fidelia took up drawing during her convalescence from an illness.
-She became a friend of the artist and art school owner Anne Whitney.
+Fidelia was badly affected by her parents' deaths.
+She stayed with family friends in the country to recover.
+While there, she spent hours drawing in bed.
+When Fidelia recovered, she returned to Salem, where she befriended the artist and art school owner, Anne Whitney.
 After she regained her health, Fidelia became a live-in mother's helper in the household of William Augustus Brown, a Quaker who had been a Salem ship-holder before moving to Brooklyn, New York, where he became a successful wholesale produce merchant.
 The Bridges moved to Brooklyn, too, and in 1854 Eliza established a school there.
 Eliza died in 1856 of tuberculosis, and Fidelia and her older sister Elizabeth then ran the school.